What is OPC Unified Architecture (OPC UA)?

 OPC UA specifications

-The OPC UA specification offers functionally equivalent features to the individual OPC Classic specifications, as well as many more.
-OPC UA contains several modeling and behavior specifications, including Data Access, Historical Access, Alarms and Conditions, and the pub/sub communication model, in addition to supporting specifications like Services, Mappings, Profiles, and Security.
-The extensibility of OPC UA allows for specifications to be added or changed while mitigating the impact on existing UA-enabled applications.
+The OPC UA specification offers the same features as OPC Classic, plus modeling and behavior specifications, such as Data Access, Historical Access, Alarms and Conditions, and pub/sub communication.
+It also supports specifications like Services, Mappings, Profiles, and Security.
+OPC UA's extensibility with the OPC UA Client driver allows for easy addition or modification of specs without affecting existing UA-enabled applications.

 OPC UA capabilities